 Services focus on delinquency prevention, behavioral interventions, and services to support the family unit.
-Youth service centers, located throughout Alameda County, offer individual and family counseling services to at-promise youth and their families, and provide case management services where family needs are services, and workshops focusing on behavior modification, self-esteem, communication skills, effective parenting skills, cultural issues, conflict resolution, abuse, substance misuse, and independent living skills.
-Services include gender responsive services, outpatient substance misuse treatment, and gang intervention.
+Youth service centers, located throughout Alameda County, offer individual and family counseling services to at-promise youth and their families, and provide case management services where family needs are identified.